 The school provides a curriculum based on The National Curriculum and Calderdale's Syllabus for Religious Education.
 This content is organised into weekly blocks of learning focused on one subject.
-This is so that children develop subject specific skills, knowledge and understanding and know what each subject involves.
+This is so that children develop subject-specific skills, knowledge and understanding and know what each subject involves.

-Topics may last 1, 2 or 3 weeks and cover the subjects of Art, Design Technology, Geography, History, Music, RE and Science.
-The curriculum has been structured so that the topics build on learning from previous topics and links are made by staff and therefore the children between their learning over time.
-Over the relevant Key Stage all necessary content is included.
+Topics may last a few weeks and cover the subjects of Art, Design Technology, Geography, History, RE and Science.
+The curriculum has been structured so that the topics build on learning from previous topics and links are made by staff and therefore the children link their learning over time.
+Over the relevant Key Stage, all necessary content is included.